HiPhish/Game-Source-Documentation/Heroes of Might & Magic/Heroes 2.rst

 :Hit Points:  10
 :Speed:       **Average**
 :Shots:       **24**
-:Description: Fires 2 shots per turn.
-The best low level upgrade available, the
+:Special:     Fires 2 shots per turn
-              Ranger is almost twice as good as an Archer on offense.

 Pikeman
 ^^^^^^^
+Pikemen compose half of the standard units of the Knight.
+Though weak on offense, the Pikemen's *Defense* allows them to last in battle.

 :Attack:      5
 :Defense:     9
 :Damage:      3-4
 :Cost:        200 gold
 :Hit Points:  15
 :Speed:       Average
-:Shots:       0
-:Description: Pikemen compose half of the standard units of the Knight.
-Though
-              weak on offense, the Pikemen's *Defense* allows them to last in battle.

 Veteran Pikeman
 ^^^^^^^^^^^^^^^
+The upgrade of the Pikemen gives increased speed and hit points.

 :Attack:      5
 :Defense:     9
 :Damage:      3-4
 :Cost:        250 gold
 :Hit Points:  **20**
 :Speed:       **Fast**
-:Shots:       0
-:Description: The upgrade of the Pikemen gives increased speed and hit points.

 Swordsman
 ^^^^^^^^^
+The other half of the standard Knight units, Swordsmen are tougher than the Pikemen, and do considerably more damage.

 :Attack:      7
 :Defense:     9
 :Damage:      4-6
 :Cost:        250 gold
 :Hit Points:  25
 :Speed:       Average
-:Shots:       0
-:Description: The other half of the standard Knight units, Swordsmen are
-              tougher than the Pikemen, and do considerably more damage.

 Master Swordsman
 ^^^^^^^^^^^^^^^^
+The Swordsman upgrade gives increased speed and hit points.

 :Attack:      7
 :Defense:     9
 :Damage:      4-6
 :Cost:        300 gold
 :Hit Points:  **30**
 :Speed:       **Fast**
-:Shots:       0
-:Description: The Swordsman upgrade gives increased speed and hit points.

 Cavalry
 ^^^^^^^
+Cavalry deal considerable damage, and their high speed allows them to manuever easily around the battlefield.

 :Attack:      10
 :Defense:      9
 :Damage:      5-10
 :Cost:        300 gold
 :Hit Points:  30
 :Speed:       Very Fast
-:Shots:       0
-:Description: Cavalry deal considerable damage, and their high speed allows
-              them to manuever easily around the battlefield.

 Champion
 ^^^^^^^^
+One of the fastest units, the Cavalry upgrade can move around almost at will on the battlefield.

 :Attack:      10
 :Defense:      9
 :Damage:      5-10
 :Cost:        375 gold
 :Hit Points:  **40**
 :Speed:       **Ultra Fast**
-:Shots:       0
-:Description: One of the fastest units, the Cavalry upgrade can move around
-              almost at will on the battlefield.

 Paladin
 ^^^^^^^
+Expert warriors, Paladins are best suited on offense, where their ability to strike twice gives them the biggest advantage.

 :Attack:      11
 :Defense:     12
 :Damage:      10-20
 :Cost:        600 gold
 :Hit Points:  50
 :Speed:       Fast
-:Shots:       0
-:Description: 2 attacks.
-Expert warriors, Paladins are best suited on offense,
-              where their ability to strike twice gives them the biggest advantage.
+:Special:     2 attacks

 Crusader
 ^^^^^^^^
+The Paladin upgrade becomes a nightmare for the unwary Necromancer.

 :Attack:      11
 :Defense:     12
 :Damage:      10-20
 :Cost:        1000 gold
 :Hit Points:  **65**
 :Speed:       **Very Fast**
-:Shots:       0
+:Description: 2 attacks,
+              Immune to curse,
-:Description: 2 attacks.
-Immune to curse. x2 damage vs. undead.
-The Paladin
+              x2 damage vs. undead
-              upgrade becomes a nightmare for the unwary Necromancer.

 Necromancer
 ~~~~~~~~~~~